theintern/intern-tutorial/README.md

 ## Step 2: Configuring Intern

 Intern needs to be configured so it can find our tests and know how we want to run them.
 This is done by creating an Intern configuration file, but first we need to create a place for it to live.
-There are [a few valid conventions](https://github.com/theintern/intern/wiki/Directory-Structure-Examples) that can be used; for this tutorial, we’ll place the configuration file and tests within a `tests` subdirectory of the project, so create one at `intern-tutorial/tests`:
+For this tutorial, we’ll place the configuration file and tests within a `tests` subdirectory of the project, so create one at `intern-tutorial/tests`:

 ```bash
 mkdir tests